antonarbus/q/README.md

 # Auth

-Authorization - checking for password correctness Authentication - checking if a user is the same as authorized initially
+Authorization - checking for password correctness

+Authentication - checking if a user is the same as authorized initially

-(A) At registration we store at db email + hashed salted password + `refresh` jwt token with 30d validity which contains email & role payload
+(A) At registration we store at db email + hashed salted password + `refresh` jwt token with 30d validity which contains email & role payload.

 (B) Client is authorized by comparing email & password's hash against stored email and hashed password at the login stage.

-(C) On successful authorization the server issues 15 min `access` jwt token and issues new `refresh` jwt token if pervious one is expired.
+(C) On successful authorization the server issues 15 min `access` jwt token and rarely issues new `refresh` jwt token if pervious one is expired (ones per 30d).

 (D) `refresh` jwt token is needed for future user authentication to avoid asking for credentials on every login and protected http request.